+For the Basis of Allotment to Anchor Investors, Bidders/Applicants may refer to the SEBI ICDR Regulations or RHP / Prospectus.
 Bids received from QIBs Bidding in the QIB Category (net of Anchor Portion) at or above the Issue Price may be grouped together to determine the total demand under this category.
 The QIB Category may be available for Allotment to QIBs who have Bid at a price that is equal to or greater than the Issue Price.
-Allotment may be undertaken in the following manner.
+Allotment may be undertaken in the following manner: Allotment shall be undertaken in the following manner:

-- a) In the first instance allocation to Mutual Funds for 5% of the QIB Portion shall be determined as follows: - In the event that Bids by Mutual Fund exceeds 5% of the QIB Portion, allocation to Mutual Funds shall be done on a proportionate basis for 5% of the QIB Portion. - In the event that the aggregate demand from Mutual Funds is less than 5% of the QIB Portion then all Mutual Funds shall get full Allotment to the extent of valid Bids received above the Issue Price. - Equity Shares remaining unsubscribed, , not allocated to Mutual Funds was made available for Allotment to all QIB Bidders (other than Anchor Investors), including Mutual Funds, subject to valid Bids being - received at or above the Issue Price;
+- a) In the first instance allocation to Mutual Funds for [•]% of the QIB Portion shall be determined as follows: - In the event that Bids by Mutual Fund exceeds [●]% of the QIB Portion, allocation to Mutual Funds shall be done on a proportionate basis for [●]% of the QIB Portion. - In the event that the aggregate demand from Mutual Funds is less than [•]% of the QIB Portion then all Mutual Funds shall get full Allotment to the extent of valid Bids received above the Issue Price.